aaronparker/aaronparker.github.io/_posts/2015-03-17-persistent-v-non-persistent.md

 I think it was [Harry Labana](https://twitter.com/harrylabana) that I originally heard this statement from - “Persistency is a measure of time”.
 This is absolutely true - what is the time between deploying and re-deploying that desktop?
 How long before that PC is rebuilt because of an unrecoverable error?

 If Windows is re-installed or the PC retired, the user must migrate to a new instance of Windows.
-If Windows is running on a persistent virtual machine, how long do you let that instance of Windows run before the size of the virtual hard disk becomes unmanageable? ([Perhaps you need dedupe?](http://www.atlantiscomputing.com/))
+If Windows is running on a persistent virtual machine, how long do you let that instance of Windows run before the size of the virtual hard disk becomes unmanageable?

 If we take persistency to mean a Windows install is immutable we live with a false sense of security.
 The same would apply to any general purpose OS - manage the data and configuration as though that install will fail tomorrow.
 If you can run all non-persistent desktops, you’re way ahead.